 6.)
 Grunts, hisses, squeaks, and whines can often be heard and are they are also known for their deep and scary growl!

 7.)
-Following a gestation period of 7 to 10 weeks, one pink, hairless and closed eyed cub is born.
+Following a gestation period of 7 – 10 weeks, 1 pink, hairless, and closed eyed cub is born.
 After several weeks the cubs develop and, in 3 month’s time, they take on the same appearance as the adults.

 Did you know…?